siddharth1297/DSCD-2024/assignment-2/README.md

 2. Once the last lease times out, then the leader appends NO-OP to its log and broadcast the heartbeat message along with is NO-OP entry(Now it is no more a heartbeat message rather an appendEntry) in the log and with the remaining lease time(~10S in this case).

 3. If it gets majority, on any appendEntry message(i.e both heartbeat and appendEntry), it renews the lease.

+## TODO

+### Test the following

+Make deep copy of the command, before calling the appendEntry from the KVServer.
+Log index with different term.
+Wriiten to log, but because of timeout, client gets FAIL message while setting a key.